-構造力学 I 及び演習 (2) [Evaluation methods and policy] Grade is given based on the final examination, mid-term examination and reports.
+構造力学I及び演習(2) [Evaluation methods and policy] Grade is given based on the final examination, mid-term examination and reports.
 [Textbooks] To be informed by individual lecturer in his/her first lecture [References, etc.] (Reference books) To be announced by individual lecturer in his/her first lecture [Study outside of class (preparation and review)] To be announced by individual lecturer in his/her first lecture.
-(Other information (office hours, etc.)) There are five classes which will be taken in the meantime by corresponding teacher.
+(Other information (office hours, etc.)) There are four classes which will be taken in the meantime by corresponding teacher.
 Office hour (contact information and consultation hours) of the individual lecturer will be given in his/her first lecture.
 Please visit KULASIS to find out about office hours.

-Course nu U-EN U-ENG23 23008 LJ73 リ学I及び演習 Iral Mechanics I and Exercises tle, nent Graduate School of Engineering Professor, YAGI TOMOMI Target yea r 21 d year students or above Number of credits of 2 Year/semesters 2024/Second semester Days and periods Fri i.1,2 Class 4 Semina (Face-t r o-face course) Language of instruction Japanese
+Course nu ımbeı U-EN G23 2: 3008 LJ73 力学I及び tural Mecha and Exercis ses Instructor's name, job title, and department of affiliation Graduate School of Engineering Professor, YAGI TOMOMI Target yea Target year 2nd ear students or above Number of credits 2 Year/semesters 2025/Second semester Days and periods Fri.1,2 Class style (Face Semina (Face-t r o-face course) Language of instruction Language of instruction Japanese